nextdoc/ai-tools/README.md

 Tips:

-- imbalanced parentheses happens less and less with higher power models but when you notice the agent in a loop with this it's often faster to interrupt and fix it manually.
+- imbalanced parentheses happens less and less with higher power models.
+When you notice the agent in a loop with this it's often faster to interrupt and fix it manually.
 Then ask it to resume.
-- To have the same context specific benefit of an Aider AI comment, add a comment anywhere with as much detail as you need and then instruct Claude to implement it using the specific line number.
+- To enjoy the same context specific benefit of an Aider AI comment, add a comment anywhere with as much detail as you need.
+Then instruct Claude to implement it using the specific line number.
 This provides the location and file context which improves the knowledge of the agent when it starts.

 ## Gotchas